Hafez al-Assad: Planning

-Egypt went to war for a reason different from Syria's.
+Egypt’s reason to attack Israel was different from Syria's.
 While Assad wanted to regain lost Arab territory, Sadat wished to strengthen Egypt's position in its peace policy toward Israel.
 The Syrians were deceived by Sadat and the Egyptians, which would play a major role in the Arab defeat.
 Egyptian Chief of Staff Shazly was convinced from the beginning that Egypt could not mount a successful full-scale offensive against Israel; therefore, he campaigned for a limited war.
 Sadat knew that Assad would not participate in the war if he knew his real intentions.
 Since the collapse of the UAR, the Egyptians were critical of the Ba'athist government; they saw it as an untrustworthy ally.